KingKen7/GDP-World-Trends-/README.md

 # GDP-World-Trends-

-Project One Proposal

-Topic:  Data Exploration of trends in: Poorest countries in continents with High GDPs (Intent will be to incorporate different elements of first six weeks of training, Must use Pandas and Jupyter Notebook).
+Topic:  Data Exploration of trends in: Poorest countries in continents with High GDPs (Intent will be to incorporate different elements of first six weeks of training using Pandas and Jupyter Notebook).

-Team Members (Group 6):
+Team Members:
 Nadia Albarracin – nadia.lashaw@gmail.com
 John Klinges – jklinges13@gmail.com
 Paul Eppers - pauleppers@hotmail.com